 Commerce Tax Credit: The 2015 Regular Session of the State Legislature enacted a levy on the gross revenue of a business which is earned in the State of Nevada effective July 1, 2015.
 The first \$4,000,000 per year in gross revenues earned in the State of Nevada is exempt from the tax which is known as the commerce tax.
-Businesses which are required to pay the commerce tax are entitled to a credit of 50% of their commerce tax liability against their modified business tax.
+Businesses which are required to pay the commerce tax are entitled to a credit of 50% of their commerce tax liability against their modified business tax (MBT).
 Businesses are required to use the credit in the same fiscal year as the commerce tax is paid.
+The unused Commerce tax credit amount reflects how much of the credit is left based on the law but many businesses subject to Commerce tax do not pay MBT in Nevada.
+Thus, the actual Commerce Tax credit redeemed against MBT is less than 50%.